-19grams also offer workshops in coffe making, latte art and roasting.
+19grams also offer workshops in coffee making, latte art and roasting.
 Check their webpage for more info.

 Röststätte Berlin is another local Berlin-based speciality coffee shop.
 They roast their own coffee and also offers courses and training at their coffee academy.

-Both of their cafés are central located in the Mitte district.
+Both of their cafés are centrally located in the Mitte district.
 One is found in Ackerstrasse.
 The other place, both a café & bar, is in Hackesche Höfe (Hof 1).
 There are a theatre and cinema directly outside, making this the perfect place for a coffee or drink before you attend a show or movie.
 Try their excellent Espresso Martini.

 Another great place to have a good coffee is KAFFEE.BAR in the popular district of Prenzlauer Berg.
 The shop is located in the lively and busy street Stargarder Straße and offers delicious coffee, cakes and sandwiches.
 In the summertime, you have the opportunity to sit outside and enjoy your drinks.
 KAFFEE.BAR is roasting their beans every week and of course, you can buy them to bring it home too.

 Where to find the best coffee in Berlin?

 It’s very easy to find great coffee in Berlin.
 But where to find the best?
 We leave that for you to decide.
 This post shows a selection of the best ones that we found (in random order) and, for sure there are more places that deserve your and our attention.
 We love the third-wave-coffee concept, and also find it great to know where the coffee is from and that the coffee farmers earn enough to make a living.
 All these Berlin coffee shops serving the best coffee in Berlin are so passionate about coffee and to serve it with high quality and knowledge that they could all deserve to be on this list.